 Dr. Small is initiator and co-creator of the multiple award-winning educational deafplanet television series (TV Ontario and Alberta Access TV) and website www.deafplanet.com, of the virtual museum website www.deafculturecentre.ca and of the international award winning first animated signing dictionary for kids www.aslphabet.com.
 Dr. Small’s work has been profiled in the Globe and Mail, the Toronto Star, Canada AM and Breakfast TV and was recently acknowledged by a United Nations/ UNESCO award.

-Dr. Small taught bilingual bicultural Deaf education at the Faculty of Education at York University for 12 years, has served as associate faculty at the University of Toronto (U of T), Ontario Institute for Studies in Education, and has recently taught in the Linguistics Department at U of T Scarborough Campus.
-She is cross-appointed guest researcher at the Knowledge Centre, Faculty of Education, Hogeschool Utrecht, University of Applied Sciences and the Institute for Sign Language and Deaf Studies, Netherlands and has served as consultant on bilingual bicultural educational pedagogy in Canada, the United States and Japan.
+Dr. Small taught bilingual bicultural Deaf education at the Faculty of Education at York University (12 years), has served as associate faculty at the University of Toronto (U of T), Ontario Institute for Studies in Education, and taught Comparative Linguistics with ASL, Linguistics Department at U of T Scarborough Campus (9 years).
+She has served as consultant on bilingual bicultural educational pedagogy in Canada, the United States and Japan.
+She was cross-appointed guest researcher at the Knowledge Centre, Faculty of Education, Hogeschool Utrecht, University of Applied Sciences and the Institute for Sign Language and Deaf Studies, Netherlands using ethnographic research methodology to describe Deaf performing arts in the Netherlands (2014-2019) and to identify features of sign language performance art for the Common European Framework of Reference for Languages (CEFR) evaluation tool for sign languages.